metacommunities/metacommunities/publications/sss_dec2015/log.md

     - *DONE* write footnote describing the research
     - *DONE* write acknowledgment for the funding
     - *DONE* check that table can be formatted ok.
+    - *DONE* add footnote explaining how the paper seeks to do the multiple multiply
+    - *DONE* rewrite abstract
     - add Ingmar on numbers, etc
     - add in the extra example of coding activity from codeology
     - get desrosiere on politics of large numbers
-    - rewrite abstract
     - run the whole doc as a rmd
-    - add footnote explaining how the paper seeks to do the multiple multiply